Exclusive: Norwegian Cruise taps Goldman Sachs to explore stake sale - sources

 The sources, who requested anonymity as the deliberations are confidential, cautioned that no deal is certain.
 Norwegian Cruise did not immediately respond to a request for comment.
 Goldman Sachs declined to comment.

-Several companies have turned to PIPE deals in recent weeks to bolster their finances, including car e-commerce platform Carvana Co <CVNA.N>, payment firm EVO Payments Inc <EVOP.O>, and online real estate broker Redfin Corp <RDFN.O>.
+Several companies have turned to PIPE deals in recent weeks to bolster their finances, including car e-commerce platform Carvana Co, payment firm EVO Payments Inc, and online real estate broker Redfin Corp.

 Cruise lines have been rushing to bolster their cash coffers through equity and debt offerings following the onset of the COVID-19 pandemic, which led to outbreaks on several ships.

-Earlier this month, Carnival Corp <CCL.N>, the world's largest cruise operator, raised $6.25 billion by issuing new debt and equity to investors, while Royal Caribbean Cruises Ltd <RCL.N> clinched a $2.2 billion loan last month.
+Earlier this month, Carnival Corp, the world's largest cruise operator, raised $6.25 billion by issuing new debt and equity to investors, while Royal Caribbean Cruises Ltd clinched a $2.2 billion loan last month.

 Saudi Arabia's Public Investment Fund disclosed earlier this month that it had amassed an 8.2% stake in Carnival.